Danielperfull-00/telegram-turbo-gpt/README.md

 <p>This Telegram bot is a highly adaptable and user-friendly creation by Harshit Sharma (harshitethic), designed to provide an engaging and interactive experience to users.
-Leveraging the power of GPT-Turbo 3.5 and Dall-E models, the bot intelligently generates responses to user queries.
+Leveraging the power of GPT-Turbo 3.5 and Dall-E mods, the bot intelligently generates responses to user queries.
 While voice and image processing features are currently under development, the bot supports text commands for generating text and images.
 As a talented developer, Harshit Sharma aims to continually enhance and expand the features of this bot, providing even greater value to users.</p>

 ## Installation:
 <ol>